 Thank you for your support in protecting Nahanni Forever.
 Your voice made a difference!
 In 2009, the Dehcho First Nations and the Government of Canada announced the expansion of Nahanni National Park Reserve.
 CPAWS has a long history working with the Dehcho First Nations, scientists, tourism outfitters and thousands of Canadians to expand this world-renowned park reserve, which is now six times the size of the original one established in 1972.
-It will now permanently protect almost 40,000 km2 of Boreal wilderness - an area the size of Vancouver Island.
+It now permanently protects almost 40,000 km2 of Boreal wilderness - an area the size of Vancouver Island.

 Three years later, in 2012, Náátsi'ihch'oh (pronounced Nah-tseen-cho) National Park Reserve was established in collaboration between Parks Canada and the Sahtu Dene and Métis of Tulita and Norman Wells, NWT.
 Nááts’ihch’oh NPR protects part of the headwaters of the South Nahanni River watershed, upstream and adjacent to Nahanni National Park Reserve (NNPR) and World Heritage Site.

 These two parks, working together, are necessary to protect the globally renowned Boreal wilderness of the South Nahanni watershed.
 The diverse physical landscape of the Nahanni provides habitat for a rich variety of vegetation and wildlife -- unusual for an area this far north.
 Over 700 species of vascular plants, 300 species of mosses and lichens, 48 species of mammals, including woodland caribou, grizzly bears, mountain goats and Dall’s sheep, and nearly 200 species of birds inhabit the watershed.